-I’ve had a Sony video camera sitting on my desk ever since my roadtrip from Vancouver to Los Angeles in 2008.
-I’ve used it on random occasions to film events, and not much thereafter.
+I've had a Sony video camera sitting on my desk ever since my roadtrip from Vancouver to Los Angeles in 2008.
+I've used it on random occasions to film events, but not much really thereafter.

 Recently, I decided to replace this rig (the Sony HDR-HC9, a AC-VQH10 charger, and four massive NP-FH100 “Actiforce” batteries) with a single handheld camera from Flip Video.
-This camera, called the “UltraHD" costs just $149.99 and shoots beautiful 1280x720 Progressive (720p) video.
+This camera, called the “UltraHD” cost just $149.99 USD and shoots beautiful 1280x720 (720p HD) video.
 Unlike my Sony, this camera is actually innovative.

 Still, there are some features missing on the UltraHD:

-- An optical zoom.
-Honestly, I can live without this… but accidently hitting the digital zoom in/out buttons basically ruins your video.
+- An optical zoom, not a digital zoom.
+Honestly, I could live without this… but accidently hitting the digital zoom in/out buttons basically ruins your video.
 Be careful.
 You can zoom in using video-editing software on the computer for roughly the same effect… maybe even better.
-An optical zoom would be nice, but it’s not necessary if you’re clever enough.
+An optical zoom would be nice, but even that's not really necessary if you're clever enough.

 - An optical image stabilizer.
 Walking around with the UltraHD produces decent video, but there is considerably more jitter if you're not using some sort of tripod or camera stabilizing equipment.
 The “locked” position of the image sensor is great for action video footage where you do not want a “rolling shudder” effect (present in many modern consumer camcorders)… but terrible if you do not have a way to stabilize the video whatsoever.
 Plan accordingly.

 - No expandable storage.
-Again, no biggie.
+Again, no big deal here.
 But if you fill up the UltraHD with no laptop nearby to download everything… be prepared to delete a few clips or continue without recording.
 Two hours is a lot of recording capacity, but may not be enough in some instances.
-For everything that this camera does, though… I can’t complain.
-I rarely require more than “two tapes worth” (120min) of capacity and it’s a lot quicker to transfer files to a laptop than to import via DV if you don’t have any tapes.
-However… it’s a lot less expensive to carry extra tapes than it is to carry an extra Flip UltraHD.
+For everything that this camera does, though… I can't complain.
+I rarely require more than “two tapes worth” (120min) of capacity, and it's a lot quicker to transfer files to a laptop than to import via DV if you don't have any tapes.
+However… it's a lot less expensive to carry extra tapes than it is to carry an extra Flip UltraHD unit with you.